denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 VOLUME_ID=$(aws ec2 describe-volumes --filters "Name=tag:Name,Values='$HOST/data'" --query "Volumes[?Tags[?Value=='$EBS_STACK_ID']].VolumeId" --output text $ACCOUNT_PROFILE 2>/dev/null)
 ```

-Once the `Volume ID` is found, the system attempts to attach the volume using the following command.
+Once the `Volume ID` is found, the system attempts to attach the volume using the following command:

 ```
 VOLUME=$(aws ec2 attach-volume --device $DEVICE_NAME --instance-id $INSTANCE_ID --volume-id $VOLUME_ID --output text $ACCOUNT_PROFILE 2>/dev/null)
 ```
 The command includes the configured `device name` from the previous step, the `Instance ID` to which the volume will be attached, and the ID of the volume itself.
 Immediately after, the status of the volume is retrieved to check if it has been successfully attached.
-If the volume is not attached, the script waits for 30 seconds before retrying.
+If the volume is not attached, the script waits for `30` seconds before retrying.

 ```
 while [[ "$STATUS" == 'attaching' ]]; do